Screening and Diagnosis

 Lung cancer screening is extremely important since lung cancer might not have symptoms in its early stages.
 Screening can help us find any abnormalities that suggest early lung cancer.
 The earlier the stage of disease the treatment starts, the better the chance of a cure.
 Research shows the most effective lung cancer screening uses low-dose computed tomography (CT) scans.
 This approach can also help doctors find other conditions such as heart disease.
 Studies have demonstrated that lung cancer screening with low-dose CT can reduce the mortality of lung cancer by 20-25 percent when done in defined high-risk populations (over the age of 50 years and a tobacco history of at least 20 pack-years).

-Physicians use imaging tests to help diagnose and track lung cancer.
+Physicians with our Lung Cancer Screening Program use imaging tests to help diagnose and track lung cancer.
 They create pictures of the inside of your body.
 The most common types of imaging tests we use are:

 - X-Rays: We usually start with an X-ray of your chest to see if there are any abnormal areas in your chest.
 If we see something suspicious, we often order additional diagnostic tests.